 The race has jumped about with names and ratings but through no fault of it’s own.
 The race had previously run at Ascot, moving to Newmarket as the Pride Stakes in 2008 with a ‘New’ Princess Royal Stakes created as a Listed contest at Ascot.
 The Pride Stakes then switched back to Ascot to become the British Champions Fillies’ and Mares’ Stakes in 2011, swapping with the Princess Royal Stakes which transferred to Newmarket.
 Incidentally a new Pride Stakes was created at Newmarket’s Future Champions Festival in October merging with a race that was called the Severals Stakes.

-It was upgraded to a Group 3 race in 2017 and with it comes a purse of £50,000.
+It was upgraded to a Group 3 race in 2017 and currently comes a purse of £80,000.
 Since it’s move to Newmarket in 2007 the race has seen the likes of Spirit of Dubai and Journey (the only multiple winner) come out on top.

 |Time||Race||Grade / Length|